Vancouver, British Columbia Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Vancouver, British Columbia is situated in or near the cool temperate wet forest biome.

-- The annual average temperature is 9.9 degrees Celsius (49.8 degrees Fahrenheit).
+- The average temperature is 9.9 degrees Celsius (49.8 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 14.4 °C (25.9°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.